-Membrane Protein Diffusion types
+Membrane Protein Diffusion and Its Types

 Membrane protein diffusion refers to the movement of membrane proteins laterally or transversely within the lipid bilayer of biological membranes.